Who we are

 Where we store your personal information

 Pan Macmillan is based in the UK, but we are part of a global publishing group and we also use third party service providers located in other countries to help us run our business.
-As a result of this we may transfer personal information outside of the European Economic Area (the European Economic Area being the European Union and Iceland, Liechtenstein and Norway, which is also referred to as the “EEA”).
+As a result of this we may transfer personal information of individuals located within the European Economic Area (the European Economic Area being the European Union and Iceland, Liechtenstein and Norway, which is also referred to as the “EEA”) outside of the EEA and may also transfer personal information of individuals located within the UK outside of the UK.

-Countries outside of the EEA may not have data protection laws that provide the same level of protection as those within the EEA and so whenever we transfer your personal information outside the EEA, we take steps to ensure all personal information is protected with adequate safeguards, such as by entering into the European Commission approved standard contractual clauses or transferring personal information to service providers in the USA which are part of the “Privacy Shield” scheme.
+Countries outside of the EEA and the UK may not have data protection laws that provide the same level of protection as those within the EEA and the UK and so whenever we transfer your personal information outside the EEA or the UK, we take steps to ensure that all personal information is protected with adequate safeguards, such as by entering into approved standard contractual clauses.

-Please contact us if you would like further information on the specific mechanism we use when transferring your personal information out of the EEA or wish to request a copy of the relevant safeguards which we have put in place.
+Please contact us if you would like further information on the specific mechanism we use when transferring your personal information out of the EEA or the UK or wish to request a copy of the relevant safeguards which we have put in place.
+For full details about how to get in touch with us see the “How to contact us” section below.

 How we keep your personal information safe